allinallin/MixAsst/README.md

 ## Setup and Installation

+Follow directions [here](http://static.echonest.com/enspex/) to set up developer accounts for Spotify and The Echo Nest.

+Edit `userConfig.js` to fill in your third-party API Keys.
+This file is git ignored and should not be committed to a public repo.
+The current file uploaded is a template.

 Project runs on `node` and uses `bower` for file management.
 Run the following in the root:
 <pre>
 $ npm install